Corn Syrup vs. Lactose— Let’s get down to business.

 The quality and quantity of sugars consumed by infants and toddlers have been found to shape their metabolic health, food preferences and the consumption of sweet, high-energy foods later in life.

-Ensuring your baby’s formula is packed with beneficial ingredients will help you to maximise their digestive health, biological functioning, and contribute to their lifelong well-being.
+Ensuring your baby’s formula is packed with beneficial ingredients will help you to maximize their digestive health, biological functioning, and contribute to their lifelong well-being.

-Q. Milk Drunk: There’s a lot of research on how corn syrup and sucrose impact the health of older children and adults, what do you think this means for infants?
+Q. There’s a lot of research on how corn syrup and sucrose impact the health of older children and adults, what do you think this means for infants?

 A. Tiffani: Sugar is an acquired taste and added sugars in baby formula can train a baby’s palate to become accustomed to highly sweetened foods later in life.
-Formula selection with sugars similar to breast milk (lactose) will help set up the baby for long term health.
+Selecting formulas with sugars similar to breast milk (lactose) will help set up the baby for long term health.

-Q. Milk Drunk: If babies feel uncomfortable, could it be caused by lactose?
+Q. If babies feel uncomfortable, could it be caused by lactose?

-- Read labels: Milk should always be the first ingredient, not sugar.
+- Read baby formula ingredient labels: Milk should always be the first ingredient, not sugar.

-- Hidden sugars: Learn other names for sugar like corn syrup solids, maltodextrin, High Fructose Corn Syrup, sucrose.
+- Hidden sugars: Learn other names for sugar like corn syrup, corn syrup solids, maltodextrin, sucrose.

-- Never ever: Don’t use sugar, especially honey or Karo syrup to treat constipation.
+- Never ever: Don’t use sugar, especially honey or corn syrup to treat constipation.
 This old wives’ tale can be unsafe for your baby.

 - Sweet fix: Research indicates that it is important to expose children to a wide variety of flavors and textures, but also important not to overdo it on the sugar intake at a young age.